 - Searching for sites with good Page Authority and Domain Authority.

-- Promoting all your published guest blogs like crazy.
+- Promote all your published guest blogs.

 - Search ads.
 Also called search engine marketing (SEM), these ads work best for intent-based searches.
 Use these for targeting users who already know what they want.
 The most common paid search tools are Google Ads and Bing Ads.

 - Display ads.
 This ad format displays banners across partner websites.
-This means you can drive awareness for your content by displaying banners on websites on the same topic as yours or to users based on their demographics
+This means you can drive awareness for your content by displaying banners on websites on the same topic as yours or to users based on their demographics.

 Putting Together Your SEO Strategy

-All three areas of SEO – Technical SEO, Onsite SEO and Offsite SEO – play crucial roles in helping your website ranking on search engine results, building relationships with your target audiences, and growing conversions from organic traffic.
+If you’ve made it this far and are pondering whether “Which works better, On-site SEO or Off-site SEO?” then you might be asking the wrong question.
+All three areas of SEO – technical, on-site, and off-site – play vital roles in helping your website rank in search engine results, building relationships with your target audiences, and growing conversions from organic traffic.